Duration 1 years Level 5

 The painting programme is aimed at introducing students to the fundamental aspects of painting through the use of a variety of materials and subject matter.
 Students will be encouraged to develop individual expression and observational skills as well as the opportunity to question their own ideas and concepts.

 Using a variety of approaches, students will increase their visual awareness, observational skills, understanding of form and structure; and will develop an individual interpretation.
 Students experiment in a variety of traditional and contemporary media to build up their drawing and mark making skills.

-The study of Art History enables the students to contextualise art & craft from a variety of periods and cultures and to define their place as an artist.
+The study of Contemporary Context (Art History) enables the students to contextualise art & craft from a variety of periods and cultures and to define their place as an artist.
 Topics studied include historical and contemporary New Zealand art, Maori and Pacific, ancient cultures, Renaissance and aspects of European art, Modernism and Postmodernism.